Treatment of storage and related expenses

 Situations regarding storage in which a valuation question may arise include the following:

-The goods are in storage abroad at the time of the sale for export to the EC
+The goods are in storage abroad at the time of the sale for export to the EU

 Ownership of the goods remains with the seller.
 Thus normally the storage expenses will be recovered by the seller as part of the price actually paid or payable by the buyer.
 If not, these expenses are to be included in the customs value if they constitute a payment made directly or indirectly to the seller or for his benefit.

-The goods are put into storage abroad subsequent to their purchase but prior to their export to the EC
+The goods are put into storage abroad subsequent to their purchase but prior to their export to the EU

-The goods are put into storage in the EC prior to their clearance to free circulation
+The goods are put into storage in the EU prior to their clearance to free circulation

-The cost of warehousing and of preserving goods while they remain in a customs warehouse are not to be included in the customs value (Article 112.1 of the Code refers).
+The cost of warehousing and of preserving goods while they remain in a customs warehouse are not to be included in the customs value.
 This is subject to the proviso that the cost is shown separately from the price actually paid or payable for the goods (see GACV11000).

 The goods are temporarily stored incidental to their transport